sathishkumar-sk23/British-Airways-Data-Science-Job-Simulation-on-Forage/README.md

 By understanding the factors that contribute to customer booking behavior, airlines can proactively target customers with personalized marketing campaigns to increase conversions.

-## Future Work

-- Incorporating more features such as customer demographics.
-- Exploring other machine learning models such as Neural Networks.
-- Testing the model on a real-time booking system.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the dataset providers for making this project possible.
-- Inspired by various machine learning resources and tutorials.